Toolzen

 • Technical SEO: SEO professionals use a DNS checker to diagnose technical issues, verify domain configurations, check for proper redirections, and analyze competitor setups.

-• **Troubleshooting:** If a website or email service is down, a **DNS lookup** can help you quickly determine if the problem is with its DNS configuration.
+• Troubleshooting Website Issues: If a website is down, a DNS lookup can help determine if the problem is with its IP address configuration (A/AAAA records).

-• **Email Configuration:** When setting up a new email service (like Google Workspace or Microsoft 365), you must verify that your MX and TXT records are pointing correctly to ensure you can send and receive emails.
+• Email Deliverability: When setting up a new email service (like Google Workspace), you must verify that your MX and TXT records are pointing correctly to ensure you can send and receive emails.